Where are you located?

 What is 3D Shape Analysis?

-3D Shape analysis creates a digital model of your body accurate to within +/- 0.1 inch.
+3D Shape analysis creates a digital model of your body accurate to within +/- 0.1 inches.
 This allows you to objectively see yourself in 3D.
-Pan, tilt and rotate your body model to get an accurate look at body shape from all angles.
+Pan, tilt, and rotate your body model to get an accurate look at body shape from all angles.
 Identify muscular imbalances and asymmetry that can lead to injury.
 Assess your posture.
 By repeating the test every few months, you can see how your body shape changes over time.

 What technology do you use to measure body shape?

 We use Styku’s Phoenix 3D scanner.
-The device uses harmless Infra-red light to scan the body and collect hundreds of thousands of measurements during a 35 second scan.
+The device uses harmless infrared light to scan the body and collect hundreds of thousands of measurements during a 35-second scan.